 The statement from RMV will then become part of the supporting evidence that the Migration Agency uses to issue a decision on age.

-In 2021, a total of 55 persons have been considered as adults following an age assessment procedure:
+In 2022, a total of 61 persons were considered as adults following an age assessment procedure:

 |Medical age assessments|